ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Alternatives

-Slot based approach: All user information will be communicated through `nimble-list-option` elements.
+Slot-based approach: All user information will be communicated through `nimble-list-option` elements.
 These elements will contain the user's ID in their `value` attribute and the user's name in their text content.
 When the **"@"** symbol is inserted into the editor, these elements will be presented as a dropdown list.